 5 Easy Steps To Build An Effective Social Media Content Strategy

 By now you’ve already read my Facebook and Local Twitter Power Guides.
-These guides and the associated Social Media courses should give you a sense that it’s important to implement a solid content strategy for your online business.
+These guides and the associated Social Media courses should give you a sense that it’s important to implement a solid media content strategy for your online business.

 Not so easy!
 You’ve scoured the Internet for answers and have probably come back more confused than before you started.